cmsgs/android_device_samsung_galaxytab/tools/readme.txt

     run "adb shell mount"
     it will show list of mounted partitions, if /data is not mounted (to /dev/block/mmcblk0p2) reformat it.
     To do that "adb reboot recovery".
-Select format /data from recovery menu If that doesnt work. "adb shell" when in recovery, gparted /dev/block/mmcblk0, initialize/format partition 2 to fat32
+Select format /data from recovery menu If that doesnt work. "adb shell" when in recovery, parted /dev/block/mmcblk0, initialize/format partition 2 to fat32 "mkfs 2 fat32"

 * BT doesnt start
     Try again